GengDavid/ori_site/_pages/cv.md

 Work experience
 ======
-* Summer 2018: Research and Development Assistant
+* Tencent: Research and Development Assistant, Summer 2018
-  * Tencent
   * Research in Image Super Resolution
   * Application of Super Resolution in mobile terminal (deployment and acceleration)